 The Diabetic Police

-“I know better than you so…” Someone living with diabetes can work with the same people for years.
-Then you get to a place in your life where you want to take care of you, but to do so, you need to inform your co-workers that you have diabetes.
-When you’re having a reaction, then you…… Continue reading The Diabetic Police
+“I know better than you, so…” Someone living with diabetes can work with the same people for years.
+Then you get to a place in your life where you want to take care of yourself, but to do so, you need to inform your co-workers that you have diabetes.
+When you’re having a reaction, you…… Continue reading The Diabetic Police

 What is Real!
 VI